imcf/file-size-age-metrics/README.md

 sort(fsa_size_bytes{instance="pg_server.example.xy"})
 ```

-## Known limitations

-Currently only a single directory tree can be monitored.
-Adding support for
-monitoring several trees with a single process is planned though.

 ## Scalability and resource usage considerations

 The exporter is designed with code simplicity as a goal, it's *not* optimized